DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberMiningCore.md

 ### NewSkyBlockProfileMemberMiningCore

-`func NewSkyBlockProfileMemberMiningCore(crystals SkyBlockProfileMemberMiningCoreCrystals, experience int64, nodes SkyBlockProfileMemberMiningCoreNodes, powderMithril int64, powderMithrilTotal int64, receivedFreeTier bool, retroactiveTier2Token bool, tokensSpent int64, ) *SkyBlockProfileMemberMiningCore`
+`func NewSkyBlockProfileMemberMiningCore(experience int64, nodes SkyBlockProfileMemberMiningCoreNodes, powderMithril int64, powderMithrilTotal int64, receivedFreeTier bool, retroactiveTier2Token bool, tokensSpent int64, ) *SkyBlockProfileMemberMiningCore`

 NewSkyBlockProfileMemberMiningCore instantiates a new SkyBlockProfileMemberMiningCore object This constructor will assign default values to properties that have it defined,